-Facility Description
+Facility Description and Vision

 Bon Secours DePaul Medical Center (DePaul) has served the Hampton Roads region for 163 years.
 The Hospital of St. Vincent de Paul, Norfolk's first public hospital, was incorporated by the Virginia Legislature on March 3, 1856.
 The eightroom hospital served 100 patients in its first year.
-By the 1970's, DePaul Hospital had established itself as a state-of-the-art 366-bed full-service hospital, providing a comprehensive array of inpatient and ambulatory diagnostic and treatment services.
-In 1996, DePaul Hospital was transferred from the Daughters of Charity National Health System-
+By the 1970's, DePaul Hospital had established itself as a state-of-theart 366-bed full-service hospital, providing a comprehensive array of inpatient and ambulatory diagnostic and treatment services.
+In 1996, DePaul Hospital was transferred from the Daughters of Charity National Health System-Southeast to Bon Secours Health System, Inc. With the transfer, the facility was renamed Bon Secours DePaul Medical Center.

-Southeast to Bon Secours Health System, Inc. With the transfer, the facility was renamed Bon Secours DePaul Medical Center.
-DePaul is now a 198bed not-for-profit, acute care facility licensed in the state of Virginia and serving approximately 698,000 residents mostly originating from the cities of Norfolk, Virginia Beach.
+DePaul is now a 198-bed not-for-profit, acute care facility licensed in the state of Virginia and serving approximately 698,000 residents mostly originating from the cities of Norfolk, Virginia Beach.
 DePaul provides a comprehensive array of inpatient and outpatient services.
+In addition, DePaul works with sister facilities Bon Secours Maryview Medical Center, in Portsmouth, and Bon Secours Mary Immaculate Hospital, in Newport News, to support highly complex surgical specialties.